uhppoted/uhppoted-app-sheets/documentation/authorisation.md

 The spreadsheet ID can be copied from the URL in the browser.
 ```

-2. Open [http://localhost/auth.html](http://localhost/auth.html) in your browser (the `authorise` command should open this automatically but systems vary wildly so you may need to open it manually).
+2. Open [http://localhost/auth.html](http://localhost/auth.html) in your browser - the `authorise` command should open this automatically but systems vary wildly so you may need to open it manually.

-3. Follow both the _Google Sheets_ and the _Google Drive_ links provided to authorise access to the spreadsheet data and version information.
+3. Follow the provided _Google Sheets_ and the _Google Drive_ links to authorise access to the spreadsheet data and the version information.

 4. On completion of the above you should have a working set of credentials and authorisation tokens for _uhppoted-app-sheets_ on your system.